scalar-labs/scalardl/docs/how-to-write-contract.md

 ## What is a contract for Scalar DL ?

-A contract (a.k.a Smart Contract) for Scalar DL is a Java program extending the predefined base contracts (that also extend [ContractBase](https://scalar-labs.github.io/scalardl/javadoc/latest/ledger/com/scalar/dl/ledger/contract/ContractBase.html) class) written for implementing single business logic.
+A contract (a.k.a Smart Contract) for Scalar DL is a Java program extending predefined base contracts (that also extend [ContractBase](https://scalar-labs.github.io/scalardl/javadoc/latest/ledger/com/scalar/dl/ledger/contract/ContractBase.html) class) written for implementing single business logic.
 A contract and its arguments are digitally-signed with the contract owner's private key and passed to the Scalar DL.
 This mechanism allows the contract only to be executed by the owner and makes it possible for the system to detect malicious activity such as data tampering.

 Before looking at this document, please check the [Getting Started with Scalar DL](getting-started.md) to understand what Scalar DL is and its basic terminologies.